 5. VDI Access With Samsung DeX

-VDI endpoints like thin clients and zero clients have become a popular solution for healthcare providers because they are cost effective and easy to manage for IT.
+Virtual desktop infrastructure (VDI) endpoints like thin clients and zero clients have become a popular solution for healthcare providers because they are cost effective and easy to manage for IT.
 Physicians and nurses can log in to their virtual desktop on shared thin clients, accessing patient records and files from anywhere — whether they’re at a nursing station or back at the office.
 With the Galaxy S10 and Samsung DeX, healthcare providers can cut out the thin client entirely by using a VDI app on their phone.
 Clinicians simply dock their phones and launch Citrix, VMware or their hospital’s preferred VDI client, and they can access their virtual desktop seamlessly on the monitor.

 6. Bixby Routines

 Imagine this: A doctor arrives at a hospital.
 Her phone immediately connects to the hospital’s Wi-Fi, opens her clinical communication, scheduling and VDI apps, and turns on vibrate mode.
 She is all set for a busy day.
 After her shift, as she get into her car, it automatically turns off Wi-Fi, connects to the vehicle’s Bluetooth, launches her favorite music streaming service and switches on “do not disturb” (someone else is on call).
 Bixby Routines makes this possible.
 This feature is new on the S10 and is powered by Samsung’s intelligent interface, Bixby.
 Users can create custom routines, and Bixby will suggest more based on behavioral patterns.